Contents

 This is just the beginning, though.
 Each card you have will have different options, so it’s important to do your research so you can take advantage of these perks.

-If purchases on your credit card aren't made by you, fraud prevention is also offered.
-This means that purchases made by someone you don't know with your card could end up being covered.
-Plus, cash isn't as common these days, so having an extra way to spend if you need it is always a bonus.
+If you don’t make purchases on your credit card, fraud prevention is also offered.
+This means that purchases made by someone you don’t know using your card could be covered.
+Plus, cash isn’t as common these days, so having an extra way to spend if you need it is always a bonus.

 However, even with all of these perks, there are some downsides to credit cards.
 It can be very easy to overspend and end up with credit card debt, especially if you have a higher credit limit.
 It can also be difficult to pay off if you don’t pay bills in full every month.
 This is because credit card interest is high and adds up quickly.
 Paying it off fast is vital to keeping yourself out of debt.